lizmat/App-Rak/README.md

 The dynamic variable `$*SOURCE` will contain the `IO::Path` object of the file being processed.
 Note that the Raku code will be called in a thread **unsafe** manner.

+The dynamic variable `$*_` will contain the topic with which the code was called.
+This to allow custom libraries to easily obtain the topic without the user needing to specify that again.

 ### *code

 If the pattern starts with `*`, then this is a short way of specifying Raku code as a pattern, using [Whatever-currying](https://docs.raku.org/type/Whatever#index-entry-Whatever-currying).
 Otherwise the same as `{ code }`.

+### jp:path

+If the pattern start with 'jp:', then interpret the rest of the pattern as a `JSON path`.
+Only makes sense when used together with `--json-per-file`, `--json-per-line` or `--json-per-elem`.
+Requires that the [`JSON::Path`](https://raku.land/cpan:JNTHN/JSON::Path) module is installed.
+Basically a shortcut to specifying `path --type=json-path`.

 ### ^string